sschwarzer/ftputil/website/documentation.md

     names starting with a dot) depends on the configuration of the FTP server.
 See [Hidden files and
     directories](#hidden-files-and-directories) for details.
--   Due to the implementation of `lstat` it can not return a sensible value for the root directory `/` though stat'ing entries *in* the root directory isn't a problem.
+-   Due to the implementation of `lstat` it can't return a sensible value for the root directory `/` though stat'ing entries *in* the root directory isn't a problem.
 If you know an implementation that can do this, please let me know.
 The root directory is handled